teachers should not even try to learn to use new technologies as they will always be behind the curve - and look stupid in the eyes of their pupils.

-This surprising advice is the outcome of a study by Marc Prensky, a consultant and learning game designer whose clients include IBM, the Bank of America, and the US Department of Defense.
+This surprising advice is the outcome of a study by Marc Prensky, a consultant and learning-game designer whose clients include IBM, Bank of America and the US Department of Defense.

-One pupil interviewed for the study was brutal with the truth: "Don't even try to keep up with technology - you can't.
-You'll only look stupid."
+One pupil interviewed for the study was brutal with the truth.
+"Don't even try to keep up with technology - you can't.
+You'll only look stupid," she said.

-The argument that pupils are "digital natives", living comfortably in an electronic world that illiterate migrant adults struggle to comprehend, is familiar.
+The argument that pupils are "digital natives", at ease in an electronic world that technologically illiterate adults struggle to comprehend, is familiar.

-According to one 15-year-old girl: "Teachers are from the olden days, when you actually had to memorise phone numbers."
+A 15-year-old girl said: "Teachers are from the olden days, when you actually had to memorise phone numbers."

-Wikipedia, the collaborative online encyclopaedia to which anyone can contribute, may be an inconsistent information source and a consistent refuge for plagiarists.
-But teachers can harness the medium by encouraging classes to contribute, writing about their local communities and traditions.
+Wikipedia, the collaborative online encyclopedia, may be an inconsistent information source and a consistent refuge for plagiarists, but teachers can harness the medium by encouraging classes to contribute, writing about their local communities and traditions.

 Podcasting?
 Teachers should not be creating podcasts for their pupils, but allowing pupils to podcast, then evaluating their work.

-The era of ubiquitous computing, where everything interacts wirelessly with everything else, from buildings to wristwatches to pupils' basketball trainers, may be far easier for children and teenagers to grasp than their teachers who struggle to keep up.
+The era of ubiquitous computing, where everything interacts wirelessly with everything else, from buildings to wristwatches to pupils' trainers, may be far easier for pupils to grasp than their teachers.

-David Ley, of the Government's education technology agency, Becta, says that computers will become like electricity or writing: we will use them without even noticing them.
+David Ley, of the education technology agency Becta, says computers will become like electricity: we will use them without even noticing them.

-Radio-frequency identification (RFID) tags can be embedded in just about anything, to track its whereabouts.
-Brittan elementary school in California faced an outcry when it required pupils to wear RFID badges to locate them around the school, and identify absentees.
+Radio-frequency identification (RFID) tags can be embedded in just about anything to track its whereabouts.
+Brittan elementary school in northern California faced an outcry when it required pupils to wear RFID badges to locate them around the school and identify absentees.

-There will be an estimated 70 million mobile phones with Global Positioning System (GPS) technology in Europe by 2010 - and a fair few of those will be in the classroom.
-Even the most mundane objects will be electronically "tagged" with information - some educational, some constituting little more than digital graffiti - which children will access on their phones.
+By 2010, there will be an estimated 70 million mobile phones with Global Positioning System technology in Europe - and a fair few of those will be in your classroom.
+Even the most mundane objects will be electronically "tagged" with information - some educational, some constituting little more than digital graffiti - which children will be able to access on their phones.

 Inertia sensors in Nintendo Wii controllers detect movement; "smart dust"

 can be spread widely to report, for instance, on weather conditions.
-These will give pupils access to a wealth of shared data, whether from the playground or from far afield.
+These will give pupils access to a wealth of shared data, whether from the playground or from further afield.

 Context information will inform the miniature computers carried by teachers and pupils, whether by stopping a mobile phone ringing in an exam hall, or reacting to a user's voice, heart rate, skin or facial expression.